Elimination Chamber (2013): Aftermath

 The next night on Raw, The Rock revealed a new design for the WWE Championship title.
 Cena, as the winner of the Royal Rumble, became the number one contender for the title and was about to make his way down to the ring to confront Rock until he was attacked by CM Punk who felt he was still the number one contender.
 Cena and Punk had a match to determine the number one contender in which Cena came out victorious.
 Cena defeated Rock to capture the WWE Championship at WrestleMania 29.

 After failing his chances of winning back the WWE Championship, CM Punk set his sights on The Undertaker with the sole intention at wanting to end his undefeated WrestleMania Streak.
 Punk defeated Randy Orton, Big Show and Sheamus on the Old School Raw special on March 4 to earn his right to face The Undertaker at WrestleMania 29, however, he failed to end The Streak at the event after Undertaker defeated him to extend his undefeated Streak to 21-0.
 Punk would later become the final victim of The Streak as it would end after Undertaker was defeated by Brock Lesnar at WrestleMania XXX.

 At WrestleMania 29, Alberto Del Rio defeated Jack Swagger to retain the World Heavyweight Championship.
 The next day on Raw, Dolph Ziggler cashed in his Money In the Bank briefcase on an injured Del Rio, and defeated Del Rio to capture the World Heavyweight Championship.

-On the March 8 edition of SmackDown, Layla began turning heel when she cost Kaitlyn a non-title match against Tamina.
+On the March 8 episode of SmackDown, Layla began turning heel when she cost Kaitlyn a non-title match against Tamina.
 The angle was rumored to lead to Kaitlyn defending the Divas Championship against the evil Layla at WrestleMania 29, but it was dropped a week later.

 The following night on Raw, The Miz defeated Antonio Cesaro in a non-title No Disqualification match via submission to earn another shot at the United States Championship.
 The title rematch took place the following week on SmackDown in a Two-out-of-Three Falls match, where Miz failed again to capture the title from Cesaro.